upper/site/tour/tutorials/sql-builder/03/README.md

   Exec()
 ```

 In this case, using `Columns` is not mandatory.
-A struct can be passed to the
+You can pass a struct to the
 `Values` method so it is mapped to columns and values, as shown below:

 ```go